wjgroup/jojo/speeches/how-many-days-in-a-month.md

 Now let's remember the 4 months that having 30 days, and they are April, June, September and November.

 Then, rest of the 7 months all have 31 days.
-For example, if someone ask you how many days there are in next month, October, since October is no Feb, Apr, June, Sep or Nov, it must have 31 days.
+For example, if someone ask you how many days there are in October, since October is no Feb, Apr, June, Sep or Nov, it must have 31 days.

 ***You no need remember this , all the months that having 31 days are Jan, March, May, July, Augest, October, December.***